phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 256360
+#Total Number of Tweets: 899605
-#Number of Trump Tweets: 241351
+#Number of Clinton Tweets: 256612
-#Number of Sanders Tweets: 174512
+#Number of Trump Tweets: 241706
-#Number of Cruz Tweets: 173592
+#Number of Sanders Tweets: 174719
-#Number of Rubio Tweets: 40196
+#Number of Cruz Tweets: 173824
-#Number of Carson Tweets: 12437
+#Number of Rubio Tweets: 40278
-#Total Number of Tweets:
+#Number of Carson Tweets: 12468
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---